 PINE has a respected and world-renowned presence in the computing industry.
 Since its establishment in 1989, we have endeavoured to make the unimaginable possible and spared no effort to push the envelope of computing device technology in order to meet and surpass the expectations within the ever-expanding computing industry.
-First listed on the Growth Enterprise Market in 1999, PINE transferred to the Main Board of the HKEx in 2010 which enabled the company to continue to deliver the finest computing products to a larger global customer base.
-During the Reporting Period, the Group continued to operate the following business segments:
+First listed on the Growth Enterprise Market in 1999, PINE transferred to the Main Board of the HKEx in 2010 which enabled the Company to continue to deliver the finest computing products to a larger global customer base.
+During the Reporting Period, the Group continued to operate the following business segments whilst the operation of the money lending service segment has been discontinued: